rs/rest-layer/README.md

 }
 ```

-As you see, you can specify several time the same field.
-It's doesn't seem useful in this example, but with [fields parameters](#field-parameters), it becomes very powerful (see below).
+As you see, you can specify the same field several times.
+It doesn't seem useful in this example, but with [fields parameters](#field-parameters), it becomes very powerful (see below).

 Aliasing works with sub-fields as well: